St Johns Wort Helps Lift

 To help you choose a company you can trust, I’ve devised 30 Questions concerning standards of excellence that you should expect “yes” answers to.

-I used these same questions to help me find a dietary supplement company founded in 1956.
+I used these same questions to help me find the #1 natural nutrition company in the U.S., founded in 1956.
 They are a leader in the industry and their science is second to none.
 My husband and I use three pain products developed by their science staff in 2003.

-As an example of their science leadership, this company has invested more than $250 million in clinical testing, research and development and has over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+As an example of their science leadership, this company has invested more than $250 million in clinical testing, research and development and has over 135 published studies, 100 over which are in peer-reviewed scientific journals—more than any other nutritional company!

 They produce many high quality supplements, including a safe, natural product for mood improvement.